bayegaspard/OpenSetPerf/src/main/README.md

 ### Steps to modify the unknown classes

 - First you need to open the file `Config.py`
-- Find the definition of the dictionary `class_split`
+- Find the definition of the dictionary `parameters`
-- Inside the fefinition you will find a key called `"unknowns_clss"`
+- Inside the definition you will find a key called `"unknowns_clss"` (the reason for class to be spelled clss is unknown)
-- That key links to another dictionary and inside that dictionary there is one key called `"unknowns"`
 - To add classes to the unknowns you can simply add numbers 0 to 14 in the associated array.
 The key to which classes are which number cann be found in line 10 of the file `Dataload.py`.

 ### Alternatively